 What is New is Undiscovered Country

 Innovation lies in the undiscovered country that is the future.
-Emerging and evolving digital technologies present businesses in industries such as retail, hospitality and travel with a fast-expanding field of opportunities to create and deliver first-of-a-kind consumer-facing experiences, and to digitally augment and redefine old experiences.
+Emerging and evolving digital technologies present businesses in industries such as retail, hospitality and travel with a fast-expanding field of opportunities to create and deliver first-of-a-kind consumer-facing experiences, and to digitally augment and reinvent legacy experiences.
 A great recent example is Amazon Go.
-In January 2018, Amazon opened its first Amazon Go store, which provides a new self-service retail paradigm enabled by the innovative application of computer vision to track people and SKUs, mobile short-range communications for authentication and location tracking, and integration with Amazon’s eCommerce platform.
-Amazon Go represents a retail channel and customer experience model that is new for Amazon as they continue their foray into brick n’ mortar retail but is a significant piloting of the next phase of self-service physical retail.
-See Akshay Sharma’s article “Retail 2.0: The Future of Retail.”
+In January 2018, Amazon opened its first Amazon Go store which provides a new self-service retail paradigm enabled by the innovative application of computer vision to track people and SKUs, mobile short-range communications for authentication and location tracking, and integration with Amazon’s eCommerce platform.
+Amazon Go represents a retail channel and customer experience model that is new for Amazon as they continue their foray into brick n’ mortar retail.
+It is also a significant piloting of the next phase of self-service physical retail.
+See Akshay Sharma’s article “Retail 2.0: The Future of Retail”.

-Digital technologies can provide a constant stream of possibilities for enabling a wide range of business model innovations that can yield competitively differentiated capabilities and new revenue opportunities for businesses and create unique mechanisms for value creation that can shift the conventional value chain of an industry.
+Digital technologies can provide a constant stream of possibilities for enabling a wide range of business model innovations that can yield competitively differentiated capabilities and new revenue opportunities for businesses.
+Digital technologies can also foster unique mechanisms for value creation that shift the conventional value chain of an industry.
 Business innovations can be sourced from digitally-enabled capabilities that help an enterprise interface with ecosystem players in new ways that garner efficiency, speed, flexibility and cost-effectiveness – convenience.
 Think online shopping and the aforementioned Amazon Go store.

 Digital technologies are making it easier for businesses to aggregate a rapidly expanding vocabulary of data and information about almost anything and everything, which can be monetized through revenue models such as advertising a la Facebook.
-These technologies are also enabling new operating models and processes that position a business as a functional hub, such as a digital marketplace or social/commercial network, within the context of their industry or a new latent/emerging market.
-AirBnB and Uber are great examples of this kind of digitally-enabled business innovation that aggregates asset owners into a commercial network that provides participants with easy access to a global market of travelers.
+These technologies are also enabling new operating models and processes that position a business as a functional hub, such as a digital marketplace or social/commercial network, within the context of their industry or a new/emerging market.
+AirBnB and Uber are great examples of this kind of digitally-enabled business innovation that aggregates asset owners into a commercial network that provides participants with easy access to a global market of travelers/customers.